-The most common ages of migraine sufferes is between 25 and 55.
+The most common ages of migraine sufferers is between 25 and 55.

-90% of the sufferers of migraines have a family history of migraines.
+90% of people who get them have a family history of migraines.

-Many people don’t know how serious and incapacitating migraine are.
+Many people don’t know how serious and incapacitating migraines can be.

-While most sufferers experience attacks once or twice a month, more than 4 million people have chronic daily migraine, with at least 15 migraine days per month.
+While most sufferers experience attacks once or twice per month, more than 4 million people have chronic daily migraines, with at least 15 migraine days in a given month.

 More than 90% of the victims of migraines cannot perform work duties or have normal daily functionality during their migraines.

-Migraines are extremely painful headaches that can stop a person from being functioning and living a normal life.
-They can render a person to the bed, writhing in pain, unable to do the most basic of tasks.
-Appetite becomes naturally suppressed, and as a result, the healthy of a person swiftly dwindles.
+Migraines are extremely painful headaches that can stop a person from functioning and living a normal life.
+They can render a person stuck in bed, writhing in pain, unable to do the most basic of tasks.
+Appetite becomes naturally suppressed, and as a result, the health of a person swiftly dwindles.

 Microdosing Psychedelics Treat Migraines

-In my personal experience, microdosing psychedelics of a particular kind keep migraines at bay, and like prescription medication, can even break the most painful migraines in a matter of hours.
-The cause of migrains is yet to be understood.
+In my personal experience, microdosing certain psychedelics can keep migraines at bay.
+Sometimes more effective than prescription medications, psychedelics can break the most painful migraines in a matter of hours.
+The cause of migraines is yet to be understood.

-Many people are now pursuing self-treatment through psychedelic microdosing, instead of depending on Big Pharma.
-There was a study conducted which sheds more light on this: Psychoactive substances as a last resort—a qualitative study of self-treatment of migraine and cluster headaches
+Many people are now pursuing self-treatment through psychedelic microdosing instead of depending on Big Pharma.
+A study was conducted which sheds more light on this: Psychoactive substances as a last resort—a qualitative study of self-treatment of migraine and cluster headaches

-The study concluded that the patients are desperate for relief, and are even turning to illicit substances such as the classic psychedelics, LSD and magic mushrooms as a last resort, as they have no hope left from Big Pharma.
+The study concludes that patients are desperate for relief and are losing hope in the available pharmaceuticals to treat migraines.
+Many are turning to illicit substances, such as the classic psychedelics (LSD and magic mushrooms), as a last resort.

-These people in such tremendous pain, that they are not interested in the psychoactive effects of these substances, but if they occur, they will tolerate them in order to find relief from the suffering and pain.
+Many of these people are in such tremendous pain, that they are not interested in the psychoactive effects of these substances.
+If these effects occur, they are often tolerated in order to find relief from the suffering and pain.